aerospike/backup-go/cmd/asbackup/readme.md

 As `asbackup` identifies records for backup, it serializes the data into a predefined format and writes it to a backup file or directory.
 Serialization converts the in-memory representation of records into a stable format that can be safely stored on disk.

-`asbackup` supports backing up locally (see [Get started](https://aerospike.com/docs/database/tools/asbackup/use#get-started)), to an Amazon S3 bucket, to an Azure container or GCP bucket.
+`asbackup` supports backing up locally, to an Amazon S3 bucket, to an Azure container or GCP bucket.

 ## `asbackup` limitations
 `asbackup` has the following limitations:

 - `asbackup` requires read privileges or higher.
 See [Configuring Access Control in EE and FE](https://aerospike.com/docs/database/manage/security/rbac/#privileges) for more information.
-- Direct backups are supported only to S3, but you can use other services for storing the backup files after creating them locally.
+- Direct backups are supported to S3, Azure Blob, GCP Storage, also you can use other services for storing the backup files after creating them locally.
-- When running in directory mode, each worker thread creates its own backup file.
-If the backup file is less than --file-limit MB in size, the backup file is placed on a queue to be reused by another backup job.
+- When running in directory mode, each parallel worker creates its own backup file.
-- You can control the size of backup files created by `asbackup` with the --file-limit option.
+- You can control the size of backup files created by `asbackup` with the `--file-limit` option.
 After a backup file reaches the predefined size, `asbackup` creates another file. `asbackup` does not have an upper limit for the size of a backup file.
 - zstd is the only compression algorithm available with `asbackup`.

 ## Default backup content